 - Altering claim forms for higher billing amounts.

 Health care fraud allegations may be prosecuted in state or federal courts.
 In order to prove the allegations, prosecutors must prove that the defendant:

 - Committed an intentional deception or misrepresentation; and

 - Had knowledge that the deception would result in unauthorized benefit payments

 If successful in proving the case, a conviction can result in significant jail time in a federal prison, substantial fines, loss of professional license and public stigma.

 Let Our Attorneys Help You

 A health care fraud conviction can have serious professional and personal consequences.
-It is important that you contact an experienced criminal law attorney at the first notification of allegations or an investigation.
-The attorneys at the office of Ratzan & Faccidomo have the experience and knowledge to provide you with the representation you need.
+It is important that you contact an experienced criminal law lawyer at the first notification of allegations or an investigation.
+The lawyers at the office of Ratzan & Faccidomo have the experience and knowledge to provide you with the representation you need.
 Contact the office at (305) 330-3905 for a free and confidential consultation in Miami.